-During the rapid exhaust of the pneumatic system, with the valve fully opened, the time for the pressure reduction from 35 kPa to 2 kPa (260 mmHg to 15 mmHg) shall not exceed 10 s.
+During the rapid exhaust of the pneumatic system, with the valve fully opened, the time for the pressure reduction from 35 kPa to 2 kPa (260 mmHg to 15 mmHg) shall not exceed 10s.
+Testing shall be carried out in accordance with A.6.